fynv/ThrustRTC/docs/README.md

 A paralleled for-loop is a special case of a kernel that has only 1 dimension.

-User can use a context object to launch a paralleled for-loop providing the following information:
+User can use a Context object to launch a paralleled for-loop providing the following information:

 * An iteration range specified by a begin/end pair, or just "n"
 * An argument map, the same as launching a kernel